Romarionijim/API-Project/README.md

 The tests were done using TestNG testing framework

-The testing were written using the bdd behavior driven development.
+The tests were written using the bdd behavior driven development.